 Description

-The group, already operational in Italy, acquired last year the concurrent company Indesit, which was already implementing a restructuring plan in its Italian sites (please, see IndesitIT-2013).
+The group, already operational in Italy, acquired last year the concurrent company Indesit, which was already implementing a restructuring plan in its Italian sites (please see IndesitIT-2013).

 The group did not disclose a detailed industrial plan for the former Indesit sites up to April 2015, when it announced a restructuring plan involving the closure of the industrial plants of Carinaro (Caserta) and Fabriano (Ancona) and of the centre of None (Torino), providing R&D activities and logistic services.
-Few weeks later the group disclosed as well the intention to reduce the headcount of its administrative departments for a total number of 2,060 redundancies to be implemented with effect from 2018.
+A few weeks later the group disclosed as well the intention to reduce the headcount of its administrative departments for a total number of 2,060 redundancies to be implemented with effect from 2018.

 However, as a result of negotiations with the government and the unions, an agreement was reached entailing the continuation of activities in Carinaro and None, and a significant reduction of redundancies.
 The agreement sets out 350 dismissals at the site of Carinaro, to be implemented by means of early retirement (200) and incentivised voluntary dismissals (150).